billmoss/CoreDataMigrations/README.md

 ==================

 Keynote Presentation from my Core Data Migrations talk at San Antonio iOS Meetup.
+There is also a PDF export of the presentation if you don't have Keynote.

 The presentation included 4 demos posted here on GitHub that are referenced in the slides.